isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Sexuality Education.md

 communicating with each other.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• Know that long-term romantic relationships leading to marriage involve
+<p>• know that long-term romantic relationships leading to marriage involve
 understanding oneself and others in the intellectual, emotional, social and moral dimensions</p>
-<p>• Know that marriage entails a union between a man and a woman based on
+<p>• know that marriage entails a union between a man and a woman based on
 love, trust, commitment, and requires mutual effort</p>
-<p>• Understand that conflicts are normal in any relationship, including
+<p>• understand that conflicts are normal in any relationship, including
 marriage, and the way in which a couple handles conflict is critical to the success of their marriage</p>
 </td>